retaLazyCodes/my-expenses-app/README.md

 You can check my other branch *frontest* to see a full frontend version of the app

+*Originally the backend of this app was done in Flask, but later it was changed to Node.js*

 **# How To Run:**

 **1. Deployment:**